In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. The GDPR website opens in a new tab.

-You have successfully added to your application an external link.
+You have successfully added an external link to your application.

-Excellent job following this unit and completing the Build Your First Data Authoring Application track!
-With this unit, you've learned how to customize the search experience, the branding, and the navigation in your application.
+Excellent job!
+Throughout this tutorial, you have learned how to customize the search experience, branding, and navigation in your application.
 You now have a complete and user-friendly application for data authoring.

-If you have not done so already, you can follow the Data Consolidation track and create a customer B2B application to consolidate data from various sources, or the Integration track to learn how to query and load data via using the SQL and REST APIs.
+If you have not done so already, you can either follow the Data Consolidation track and create a customer B2B application to consolidate data from various sources, or the Data Publishing & Consumption track to learn how to query and load data via using the SQL and REST APIs.